kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

+No, this KEP will not result in increasing size or count of the existing API objects.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?